Review: HyperX QuadCast S – a solid mid-level mic with plenty of RGB goodness

 Essentially, what this means is that depending on your situation, you can quickly switch to a setting that allows the mic to pick up different directions.
 The stereo option should be the go-to for bands and vocals, the omnidirectional option is intended for multiperson audio (podcasts, conference calls, etc.), cardioid for single-person streams and podcasts, and finally, bidirectional, which would mainly be used for face-to-face interviews.

 After testing each of the options, you can definitely tell a difference in what the microphone picks up.
 That said, even when using cardioid for streaming, it picked up a bit more surrounding sound than I would like.
-For streamers, however, this shouldn’t be much of an issue, as you can mess with different noise gates in your streaming software to hopefully block that those random times from picking up.
+For streamers, however, this shouldn’t be much of an issue, as you can mess with different noise gates in your streaming software to hopefully block those random times from picking up.

 RGB, because why not?